axhis8/BankPlugin/README.md

 - Async database operations to prevent server lag on DB reads/writes
 - Balance caching with no unnecessary database calls
 - SubCommand architecture for clean `/bank` command handling
+- Vault integration for compatibility with other economy plugins
+- PlaceholderAPI support — use `%bankplugin_balance%` in scoreboards, tab lists and more

 ## Installation